mtb-pmbus 1.2.0.1772

 The SMBus and PMBus specifications specify a set of optional signals.
 The middleware supports some of them.

-SMBSUS# Not supported SMBus This signal must be handled by the Application.
+SMBSUS# Not supported Not supported SMBus This signal must be handled by the Application.
 When the SMBSUS# signal goes low, the Application can call mtb_pmbus_disable function to disable the middleware.
 After the SMBSUS# goes high, the Application can call mtb_pmbus_enable to restore the communication.

 Logging